thisisashwinraj/Ashwin-Mini-Learning-Projects/ApheleiaExtension/ExtensionPackage/README.md

 This file contains the code to interact with the browser's tab system and feed the code to the content.js file.

 ### styles.css
-This file is used to describe the presentation of the chrome extension, including colors, layout, and fonts.
-This file decide the look and feel of the exttension.
+This file is used to describe the presentation of the chrome extension, including colors, layout, and fonts.This can be edited to alter the look of the extension.